twilio/voice-quickstart-android/README.md

-> NOTE: This sample application uses the Programmable Voice Android 4.x APIs.
-For an example using our 2.x APIs, please see the [2.x](https://github.com/twilio/voice-quickstart-android/tree/2.x) branch.
-If you are using SDK 2.x, we highly recommend planning your migration to 4.0 as soon as possible.
-Support for 2.x will cease 1/1/2020.
-Until then, SDK 2.x will only receive fixes for critical or security related issues.
+> NOTE: This sample application uses the Programmable Voice Android 5.x APIs.
+If you are using prior versions of the SDK, we highly recommend planning your migration to 5.0 as soon as possible.

 # Twilio Voice Quickstart for Android

 Get started with Voice on Android:

 - [Quickstart](#quickstart) - Run the quickstart app
+- [Migration Guide 4.x to 5.x](https://github.com/twilio/voice-quickstart-android/blob/master/Docs/migration-guide-4.x-5.x.md) - Migrating from 4.x to 5.x
 - [New Features 4.0](https://github.com/twilio/voice-quickstart-android/blob/master/Docs/new-features-4.0.md) - New features in 4.0
 - [Migration Guide 3.x to 4.x](https://github.com/twilio/voice-quickstart-android/blob/master/Docs/migration-guide-3.x-4.x.md) - Migrating from 3.x to 4.x
 - [New Features 3.0](https://github.com/twilio/voice-quickstart-android/blob/master/Docs/new-features-3.0.md) - New features in 3.0